 Master of Science (M.Sc.) in orthodontics

 The hasty introduction of the Bologna-process – a unification of all university degrees in Europe – made it possible that different foreign private universities offer the Master of Science (M.Sc.) in orthodontics in Germany.
 Dentists can get this title by completing weekend courses and a small thesis in one to three years.
-In contrast postgraduate education of an orthodontist takes three years of full time work – so the training duration is ten times longer, not to mention the quality!
-While there are a few things to criticize about the education of German orthodontists, the training as M.Sc. in orthodontics remains far behind of this standard.
-Though it is good to hear that dentists learn about orthodontics systematically, a situation has been created in which the patients cannot distinguish the really different qualifications of the orthodontist and the M.Sc. in orthodontics anymore.
+Formally, three years of full-time education, as with the specialized dentist in orthodontics, weigh more – despite three years of education, there’s no guarantee for a good professional level.

-Every dentist is allowed to offer orthodontic services no matter whether or not special qualifications had been acquired.
+Every dentist is allowed to offer orthodontic services no matter whether or not special qualifications have been acquired.
 After some weekend courses and a few orthodontic treatments a dentist is allowed to practice as dentist ‘focusing’ on orthodontics.
-This ‘focus’ can be shown on all office materials and in advertisements.
 Unfortunately, patients confuse this designation with the term orthodontist, which can only be acquired after three years of full-time training.
-Only the orthodontist has completed this training and can rely on their knowledge in diagnostics and therapy acquired during the long years of education.
+Only the orthodontist and with some luck the Master of Science in Orthodontics have completed this training and can rely on their knowledge in diagnostics and therapy acquired during the long years of education.
 A dentist who is making extra money with orthodontics is usually unable to reach a high level in this specialty.
-The confusion is completed when orthodontists call themselves “dentists for orthodontics” and the next door dentist’s office sign says “dentist – focus orthodontics”.
+The confusion is completed when orthodontists call themselves “dentists for orthodontics” and the next door dentist’s office sign says “dentist – focus on orthodontics”.
 Just one small word makes the difference!
 Who knows for sure which one of them has got three years of specialized training and which one just did only some weekend courses?